 The Ideal Setting to Pursue Environmental Law

--One of the most unique ecosystems in the world, the Florida Everglades National Park is only about 30 minutes from campus
+- South Florida is one of the most unique ecosystems in the world, has the 3rd largest U.S. national park, and the largest mangrove ecosystem in Western Hemisphere - the Florida Everglades National Park, about 30 minutes from campus.

 - South Florida has the only living tropical reef in the continental U.S.